 - Utility Bills

 This exercise may be extremely revealing for you.
-You may find some trouble spots that are really draggind down your ability to eliminate your debt and build wealth.
+You may find some trouble spots that are really dragging down your ability to eliminate your debt and build wealth.

 2. Eliminate Unnecessary Subscriptions and Memberships

 Our monthly subscriptions and memberships can really add up.
-Netflix, Hulu, Audible, Amazon Prime, the local gym, cable TV, etc. … the list goes on and on.
+Netflix, Disney Plus, Spotify, Hulu, Audible, Amazon Prime, the local gym, cable TV, etc. … the list goes on and on.

 Ask yourself, “Which of these are not actually making me happy?”